bjogart/logaine-lorestar/_posts/2024-01-25-meet-the-keep.md

 You pay the required amount,
 and your architects and artisans will do the rest.
-Building takes time,
+Building takes  some time,
-the amount depends on your Keep's level and the situation.
+the exact amount depends the situation.

 ### Recruitment

-You can advertise to recruit units: tell your GM what you are looking for, and your GM gets back to you with applicants.
+You can advertise to recruit units: figure out what units you are looking for.
-Choose one or more,
-pay their cost,
+Units who feel they fit the bill will arrive at your Keep and you decide whether they fit the bill.

-and now they are one of your units!
+Once you are happy enough to hire a unit, pay them their full cost and now they are one of your units!
-You are provided with a fancy-looking unit card and you are free to order your new troop around however you see fit.
+Order your new troop around however you see fit.

 ### UpKeep

 Every soldier in your service earns their own salary.
 You need not pay them extra,
-though I am sure they would appreciate it!
+though they they would surely appreciate it!
 You _do_ pay for equipment repair and training costs, which amounts to 10% of a unit's initial cost every month.

-I will notify you
-when a month begins in-game,
-At that time you pay the total for all your units.
+> For example, say you have units worth 440sp, 573sp, 500sp, and 595sp.
+> Their total value is 440 + 573 + 500 + 595 = 2108.
+> 10% of 2108 is 210.8sp.

+We do this bookkeeping whenever you take an extended rest the first time each month.
-If you are unable to afford ,
+If you are unable to afford to pay for a unit then they go Bust: they have disadvantage on all checks.
-you will be requested to please disband units until you until you can afford to pay the upKeep of your remaining units.
+This unit will stay Busted until you make up the difference.
+If you fail to pay a Busted unit again, they will disband.

 ### Bettering Your Units

-Having these fun unit cards is fine and dandy, but there is a good chance you will one day force them to fight a war on your behalf, and---assuming you are playing for Keeps--- it is wise to upgrade your troops, which is another thing you can do during an extended rest.
+There is a good chance you will one day need your units to fight a war on your behalf and---if you play for Keeps--- it would be wise to upgrade your troops.
+This is another thing you can do during an extended rest.

 When you look at a unit card,
 there should be a line like